vivschmidt/Spark_Streaming_Tutorial/README.md

 Run WordCountScala.scala in Spark-Shell ./bin/spark-shell -i WordCountScala.scala

-# Show total no of words of a document
+-Show total no of words of a document scala> words.collect
-scala> words.collect

-# Show total no of words incl multiples
+-Show total no of words incl multiples scala> words.count()
-scala> words.count()